What's the Best Age to Learn Piano?

 When Is My Child Ready to Begin Piano?

-3. Your child can follow instructions
+3. They can follow instructions and focus

 Start Your Free Trial Lesson